obusandy/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 moved in a future release.")
  cursor.execute(statement, parameters)
 You can ignore it.
+An object is a collection of related data and/or functionality.
+These usually consist of several variables and functions (which are called properties and methods when they are inside objects).

 # This is a Read me file for 0x0F.
 Python - Object-relational mapping